cocos/cocos-docs/en/cocos-service/agc-auth.md

 - Display the authentication result

-  The auth service sends the authentication result to the app.
-At this moment:

-  - The app can access and maintain the basic personal information (nickname and profile picture) of the user.
-  - The app can access and operate data protected by security rules in other Serverless services.
+  The Auth service sends the authentication results back to the application.
+At this point the application can access and maintain the user's basic profile information (nicknames, avatars), as well as access and manipulate data protected by security rules in other Serverless services.

 ## Enable Auth Service